 Having a sole purpose corporate trustee provides greater protection of the SMSF assets, provides greater clarity of the SMSF asset ownership and makes the process of adding and removing members much easier.
 However, setup costs and ongoing costs are more expensive for a corporate trustee compared to individual trustees.

-A SMSF is defined as a superannuation fund that has fewer than five members where each member is also a trustee of the Fund, or a director of a corporate trustee; and each trustee (or director of a corporate trustee) is also a member.
+A SMSF is defined as a superannuation fund that has fewer than seven members where each member is also a trustee of the Fund, or a director of a corporate trustee; and each trustee (or director of a corporate trustee) is also a member.

 Trustees of a SMSF are unable to receive remuneration for their role as trustees.